incrediblehlk/scaling-waddle/README.md

 # scaling-waddle
-Python snippets from CodePad from college, storing here as well
+Python snippets from college

+Note: Some are cross-posted on my CodePad